/*

 /**

 * Sets the current value for this sequence.
-If value
+If value is

-, or not a Number
+* null, or not a Number, an

-is thrown.
+* IllegalArgumentException is thrown.
 No

 * bounds checking is done here; the new value may invalidate the